14 Things Nutritionists Always Do At the Grocery Store (That You Might Not)

 They buy seasonal, local produce whenever possible

 This not only means saving major dough, but ensures you’re buying the best-tasting, healthiest food available.
 Seasonal, local foods are grown closer—which means less spoilage during transport—and are generally harvested at peak ripeness to maintain flavor and health benefits, says Rumsey.
 Stumped on what’s in season, when?
 Try a visual like this one from Chasing Delicious before you head to the store.
-Curious for the deal with organic?
-Here are 13 things you should know about buying organic food.

 They read the front and back of any box

 Reading labels “is definitely part of my shopping routine,” says Keri Gans, RDN, registered dietitian nutritionist and author of The Small Change Diet.
 Reading both the ingredient list and the nutrition facts label is a must, especially when comparing products or purchasing something brand new.
 “When I buy canned beans, I always look at sodium,” she says.
 “If I am on the hunt for a new dry breakfast cereal, I look at sugar and fiber.”
 Here’s how to decode the trickiest terms on food labels.